-4.2.2 Encrypted HTTPS Flows
+Encrypted HTTPS Flows

-A greater challenge comes from HTTPS, as it is impossible for a proxy to directly inspect its contents, which is end-to-end encrypted by SSL.
+A greater challenge comes from HTTPS, as it is impossible for a regular proxy to directly inspect its contents, which is end-to-end encrypted by SSL.
 Indeed, when an application wants to connect to a HTTPS server through a typical proxy, it sends a CONNECT command to the proxy.
 The proxy, upon validating the eligibility request, will create a tunnel to the requested server, without touching the transferred content.
-Such a configuration, with end-to-end encryption would make it impossible to analyze the data, necessary for transparently resuming or striping transfers.
+Such end-to-end encryption would make it impossible to analyze the data, necessary for transparently resuming or striping transfers.

-Resumption Agent employs a novel and elegant twopart solution to this challenge.
-First, it will exploit a manin-the-middle attack.
-That is, as shown in Figure 9, Resumption Agent presents itself to the client as the destination server.
+Resumption Agent employs a novel and secure two-part solution to this challenge.
+First, it will exploit a man-in-the-middle attack.
+That is, as shown in Fig. 8, Resumption Agent presents itself to the client as the destination server.
 It then connects to the destination server, and therefore has access to the transferred stream, and can perform the same functionality it does for HTTP.
-We note that the open source web proxy, squid, has built-in support for such man-in-the-middle operation [38].
+We note that the open source web proxy, squid, has built-in support for such man-in-the-middle operation [42].